Do you hold back from pitching guest posts because you are afraid of rejection?

 All this time I knew I had to pitch a lot more and a lot faster.
 Yet I had no idea how to do this.

-Until the day I accidently discovered the #1 thing bloggers’ were looking for in guest post pitches.
+That was until the day I discovered what bloggers were really looking for in pitches.

 The #1 thing bloggers look for in pitches